amandasaurus/osm-tag-csv-history/README.md

 * `object_type_short`/`object_type_long` OSM type of the object (`n`/`w`/`r`, or `node`/`way`/`relation`)
 * `raw_id` OSM id of the object
 * `epoch_datetime` Date time (Unix epoch time) the object was created.
 This is how the data is stored in an OSM PBF file.
 This (rather than the ISO string `datetime`) makes processing about 15% faster (because the conversion of epoch seconds in integer to ISO datetime format string doesn't need to be done)

-* `tag_count_delta` `0` if the tag is changed, `+1` if the tag is added, `-1`
+* `tag_count_delta`: `0` if the tag is changed, `+1` if the tag is added, `-1`
   if the tag was removed.
-This is a more robust way to determine if a tag was added or removed
+This is a more robust way to determine if a tag was added or removed.
+Think of it as “the change in the number of OSM objects with this key”

 ### Example